padams-msj/task-list/README.md

 Display something like "3 tasks" that updates automatically as items are added or removed.

 **Hint:** You'll need a place in the HTML to display the number, and a way to count how many `<li>` elements are currently in the list.
 Think about when that count needs to be recalculated — it's more than just when items are added.

+### 6 — Add "Priority" options

+Figure out a way to let users designate the priority of an entry.
+Color-code the entries on the list, for example make high-priority entries red.

+**Hint:** A simple way to start would be to add a checkbox next to the text input that says "High Priority."
+If the checkbox is checked when the entry is added, tag it as high-priority.
+You can directly tweak the li.style.color property, or find another way to track which entries are high-priority.
+To get more advanced, use a dropdown with "Low", "Medium", and "High Priority" settings.